isomeric/isomer/README.rst

 It installs all dependencies then sets up a user account and the system's services.
 This assumes, that you're not running another web server on port 443 and that your firewall is configured to allow communications on that port.
-HFOS modules may require additional open ports, to find out about that, read their readme files.
+Isomer modules may require additional open ports, to find out about that, read their readme files.

 If you run into trouble or get any unexpected errors, contact us or `try the complex installation procedure <http://hfos.readthedocs.io/en/latest/start/installing.html>`__.